The South Australian Government has entered into two DAMAs:

 This agreement focuses on the South Australia’s regional high growth industries including agribusiness, forestry, health and social services, tourism and hospitality, construction and mining.
 The South Australian Regional Workforce Agreement is the Designated Area Migration Agreement (DAMA) covering the entire state of South Australia.

-The DAMAs will enable South Australian employers to sponsor skilled overseas workers for positions they are unable to fill with local workers.
+The DAMAs enable South Australian employers to sponsor skilled overseas workers for positions they are unable to fill with local workers.
 Employers experiencing skills and labour shortages can apply for endorsement to enter into a DAMA labour agreement.
 This enables them to sponsor skilled and semi-skilled overseas workers with more flexible requirements than are available via the standard skilled visa programs.

 The Designated Area Migration Agreement (DAMA) is an overarching five-year deed of agreement between the Commonwealth and the Designated Area Representative (DAR) which is the Department for Innovation and Skills, Skilled & Business Migration.